Small energy companies

-There now more than 70 energy companies, including a raft of small suppliers.
-We explain the pros and cons of small gas and electricity companies.
+There are now more than 70 energy companies, including a raft of small suppliers.
+We explain the pros and cons of choosing small gas and electricity companies.

 Are you with one of the biggest six energy companies?
 If so, you’re far from alone.
-Around eight in ten of us are still with British Gas, EDF Energy, Eon, Npower, Scottish Power or SSE, despite the huge and growing choice of companies.
+Around three quarters of us still buy gas and electricity from British Gas, EDF Energy, Eon, Npower, Scottish Power or SSE, despite the huge and growing choice of companies.

 You could be forgiven for thinking this is because they offer something special to their loyal customers.
 But this isn’t the case.
-Each year, we ask energy customers to tell us what they really think of their suppliers – and it’s always the smaller firms that come out on top.
+Each year, we ask energy customers to tell us what they really think of their suppliers – and it’s always firms besides the six biggest that come out on top.

-If you’re a Big Six customer and on a standard variable tariff, you’re in double trouble.
-Standard tariffs are rarely companies’ cheapest deals, and the average customer can be overpaying by £200 or more, compared with the cheapest deals on the market.
+If you’re a Big Six customer and on a standard variable or default tariff, you’re in double trouble.
+Standard tariffs and default tariffs are rarely companies’ cheapest deals, and the average customer can be overpaying by £169 or more per year, compared with the cheapest deals on the market.

 Read on to see what small suppliers can offer, the benefits and risks, and what customers think of them.
 Or find out if a small energy company can save you money: compare gas and electricity prices with Which?
 Switch.